 Essential managerial and team building skills needed for success in organizations.
 Designed to help students master skills using a five-step active learning model containing steps of skill assessment, skill learning, skill analysis, skill practice, and skill application.
 Topics include creating a team, planning and communicating in a team, leading a team, gaining power and influence, developing self-awareness, managing stress, creative problem-solving, motivation, and effective team performance.
+Not open to students who have successfully completed MNGT 415.
 Prerequisites: MNGT 361, junior and BUAD major standing.

 MNGT 395 MANAGEMENT OF ORGANIZATIONAL BEHAVIOR (3)

 Organizational behavior as a means to understand, explain, and improve human behavior and interactions: job performance, work motivation, job attitudes, trust and justice, work teams, power/politics and influence, leadership stress/ well-being at work, career management, decision making, and organizational effectiveness.
+Not open to students who have successfully completed MNGT 421.
 Prerequisites: MNGT 361; junior major standing.

 MNGT 423 LEADERSHIP: SELF-ORGANIZATION IN THE FIRM (3)